menu-driver/menu-driver/README.md

 ### Deploying other stacks

-The Rake task wraps `sam deploy` in the Ruby logic for setting up the stack name and other things based either on a name from the `STACK_NAME` environment variable, or a parameter passed to the Rake task:
+The Rake task wraps `sam deploy` in the Ruby logic for setting up the stack name and other things based either on a name from the `STACK` environment variable, or a parameter passed to the Rake task:

-    STACK_NAME=main rake sam:deploy
+    STACK=main rake sam:deploy

 or: